freeverseio/laos/zombienet/README.md

 # Zombienet

+TODO update me (how to build `polkadot-parachain` and spawn zombienet with the proper file if you want assethub)

 The [Zombienet](https://github.com/paritytech/zombienet) configuration is located in the `native.toml` file.

 Zombienet uses environment variables in the `native.toml` configuration file for easy customization.
 You can define these variables in your shell before running the commands.